praral/predict/README.md

 _Try the call again if you see a "fallback" message._

 _Before proceeding, make sure you hit `ctrl-c` after viewing the logs in the command above._

+_You may see `502 Bad Gateway` if you predict too quickly.
+Let the server startup completely, then predict again._
 ```
 pipeline predict --model-type=tensorflow --model-name=mnist --model-tag=v1 --predict-server-url=http://localhost:6969 --test-request-path=./models/tensorflow/mnist/data/test_request.json